Get

 While it may be strange to us, rubbing against things is normal cat behavior and a means of communication.
 Therefore, it’s often something that new cat owners just have to get used to.
 Just make sure to create a safe environment and remove any potentially dangerous objects that can hurt your cat if they were to touch it.

 Sometimes, this behavior can be associated with an underlying medical issue or become a compulsive behavioral issue.
 For example, your cat may keep rubbing against you if they’re feeling anxious and are seeking comfort.
 In these cases, it’s helpful to identify what is causing your cat to feel anxious or fearful.
-You will also want to schedule an appointment with your veterinarian to determine ways to help your cat.
+You will also want to schedule an appointment with a veterinarian to determine ways to help your cat.

 If your cat’s rubbing is linked to attention-seeking behavior and it interrupts or disrupts your daily living significantly, it’s best to work with a professional cat behaviorist or trainer.
 They can help you come up with a plan to reduce this behavior so that your cat isn’t interrupting your work meetings or getting in the way of you performing household chores and other tasks.